jsonld-java/jsonld-java/README.md

 RDF implementation specific code
 --------------------------------

-All code specific to various RDF implementations (e.g. jena, sesame, etc) are stored in the [integration modules](./integration).
+All code specific to various RDF implementations are stored in the [integration modules](./integration).
 Readmes for how to use these modules should be present in their respective folders.

+The implementation specific integration classes for both Sesame and Jena have been moved into their respective codebases.

 PLAYGROUND
 ----------